 Providing company-owned mobile phones to your employees can be beneficial to your organization.
 It allows them to use the same hardware and software for greater efficiency.
-But since it’s prone to security breaches, you may need a virtual IT support to protect your business from potential risks.
+But since it’s prone to security breaches, you may need virtual IT support to protect your business from potential risks.

 Running a business involves various challenges that you need to overcome.
 One of them is cybercrime.
-Data show that 31 percent of organizations deal with cybercrime, making it the second most reported economic crime.
+Data shows that 31 percent of organizations deal with cybercrime, making it the second most reported economic crime.

 Security threats can have an impact on your company’s growth; vulnerabilities in your business can compromise your current financial situation and can jeopardize its future.